EHRA and SHRA Exempt Employees

 Employees (whether EHRA or SHRA) whose duties and responsibilities have been determined by Human Resources to be “exempt” from the provisions of the Fair Labor Standards Act (FLSA) are considered to be “exempt” employees.
 Exempt employees do not earn comp time for hours worked over 40 in a workweek.
 Exempt employees do not have to clock in and out in WolfTime.

 EHRA and SHRA Non-Exempt Employees

-Entering Compensatory (Comp) Time
+Entering Comp Time

 Comp time hours are automatically loaded into the WolfTime system based on the clock in/clock out punches each day and once the time is approved by the manager and processed in the weekly WolfTime run.
 Comp time begins to accrue once an employee reaches 40 hours during the work week.

-The Banking of Compensatory (Comp) Time
+Banking of Comp Time

-The default for WolfTime is that all comp time is banked and not paid out.
-It is available for employees to use in lieu of bonus or vacation time.
-If a department determines that comp time should be paid out, the Leave Coordinator must do a Comp On Demand process to have it paid out.
+Comp time is available for employees to use in lieu of bonus or vacation time.
+If a department that banks comp time determines that comp time should be paid out, the Leave Coordinator must do a Comp On Demand process to have it paid out.